DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/who-do-you-want-to-teach.md

 There are a further 2 phases, known as key stages:

-* key stage 1 covers year 1 and 2, with children up to 7 years old
+* key stage 1 covers years 1 and 2, with children up to 7 years old
-* key stage 2 covers year 3 to 6, with children from 7 to 11 years old
+* key stage 2 covers years 3 to 6, with children from 7 to 11 years old

 The teaching content is broad, covering the whole range of national curriculum subjects including English, maths, science, as well as art and design, computing, geography, history, music and physical education (PE).